Pain Behind the Eyes and Lyme Disease

 Lyme Disease Eye Pain: Why Tests Are Often Normal

-yme disease eye pain can feel frightening — especially when eye exams and imaging come back normal.
-This symptom is common in neurologic and autonomic Lyme disease and is frequently misunderstood.
+Lyme disease eye pain can feel frightening—especially when eye exams and imaging come back normal.

 Patients frequently describe deep pressure, aching, stabbing discomfort, or soreness behind one or both eyes.
-The pain may worsen with eye movement, mental effort, or light exposure.
-In many cases, it fluctuates throughout the day and is accompanied by head pressure, brain fog, or visual strain.
+Symptoms may worsen with eye movement, mental effort, light exposure, or prolonged visual concentration.

-When routine eye exams or scans are normal, this symptom is often attributed to sinus disease, migraine, or stress.
-Yet this type of eye discomfort most often reflects neurologic, inflammatory, or autonomic processes rather than a primary eye disorder.
+When routine eye exams or scans are normal, symptoms are often attributed to migraine, sinus disease, anxiety, or stress.
+Yet Lyme-related eye pain most often reflects neurologic, inflammatory, or autonomic dysfunction rather than a primary eye disorder.

 What Patients Mean by Eye Pain in Lyme Disease